To celebrate the 100-year anniversary of Exeter's Law School, we aim to create scholarships to support disadvantaged students to study Law.

 We welcome support at any level – gifts of any size can collectively be transformational and combine together to fund a scholarship.

-For further information on how you can support this initiative, please get in touch with Simon Tyson, Head of Development: email@example.com
+For further information on how you can support this initiative, or if you wish to fund a full scholarship please get in touch with Simon Tyson, Head of Development: firstname.lastname@example.org